diptools/dip/packages/handbook/Product/📕 About Handbook.md

 ## User story
 As a developer, I want a handbook that describes everything about dip organization.
-Everyone related to this project even not an engineer should be able to read or edit easily.
+Everyone related to this project even not an engineer should be able to read or update easily.

 ## Features
 - Single source of truth for a distributed community